 Our Federal impression is the 14th U.S. Regular Infantry Regiment, Second (Sykes) Division, Fifth Corps, Army of the Potomac.

 Why a Federal impression, too?
-For those who wish to portray both sides in the reenacting hobby, the Guilford Greys have reactivated the 14th U. S. Infantry Regiment.
+For those who wish to portray both sides in the reenacting hobby, we will also depict the 14th U. S. Infantry Regiment at some events.
 Through this effort, members can portray a Federal impression as well as Confederate.
 In the hobby, this dual portrayal is known as "Galvanizing".
 The ability to galvanize helps to ensure an accurate and correct presentation during battle reenactments and living histories of the struggles of the War Between the States.

 and stay up-to-date!